Seizure of Bitcoin for Civil Asset Forfeiture

 Read more about the seizure of cryptocurrency for civil asset forfeiture.

 The government might allege that tumblers were used to launder criminal proceeds.
-By using tumblers, the owners of bitcoin are able to process transactions in a manner designed to frustrate the tracking of individual transactions through the Blockchain.
+By using tumblers, Cryptocurrency or Bitcoin owners can process transactions in a manner designed to frustrate the tracking of individual transactions through the Blockchain.

-Even though cryptocurrency can fluctuate wildly in value over time, the authorities typically do not convert seized cryptocurrency into United States Currency until after a forfeiture order is issued.
+Even though cryptocurrency’s value can fluctuate wildly over time, the authorities typically do not convert seized cryptocurrency into United States Currency until after a forfeiture order is issued.
+Nothing prevents the government from continuing to hold the asset as cryptocurrency instead of converting it into U.S. Currency.

 For example, in United States Of America v.
 Approximately 10.19321397 Bitcoin, 2:21cv2353, US District Court for the Eastern District of California (December 17, 2021), an Assistant United States Attorney filed a complaint for forfeiture.